The Bible tells us there were 12 tribes of Israel. Find out where the 12 tribes are today and why they are important in understanding prophecy.

 Historians link the Cimmerians with the Gauls or Celts of northwest Europe

-Historian Samuel Lyons linked some of the people who populated northwest Europe with these Cimmerians.
-As he put it, the Cimmerians seemed “to be the same people as the Gauls or Celts under a different name” (John Henry and James Parker, Our British Ancestors: Who and What Were They?
-1865, pp. 23, 27).
+Historian Samuel Lysons linked some of the people who populated northwest Europe with these Cimmerians.
+As he put it, the Cimmerians seemed “to be the same people with the Gauls or Celts under a different name” (Our British Ancestors: Who and What Were They?
+1865, p.
+23).

 English historian and scholar George Rawlinson wrote: “We have reasonable grounds for regarding the Gimirri, or Cimmerians, who first appeared on the confines of Assyria and Media in the seventh century B.C., and the Sacae of the Behistun Rock, nearly two centuries later, as identical with the Beth-Khumree of Samaria, or the Ten Tribes of the House of Israel” (noted in his translation of History of Herodotus, Book VII, p.
 378).